connorsingsheim-dev/baseball-pitch-tracking-app/README.md

 ## Files

-- `app.R` — Sanitized public version of the live pitch tracking application
+- `nu-pitch-tracking-app.R` — Sanitized public version of the live pitch tracking application
 - `compete-stats-app.png` — Screenshot of the original application interface